 Before you continue installing packages and creating events, it is worthwhile to setup a few shortcuts:

-- A shortcut to either the 32 or 64 bit version of the dedicated server to host a race.
-You can find those in the Bin32/Bin64 folder of the installation.
+- A shortcut to the 64 bit version of the dedicated server to host a race.
+You can find it in the Bin64 folder of the installation.
 Make sure to add:

 at the end of the line in "Target" to ensure that the dedicated server knows how to load all your content, otherwise the shortcut won't work!
 So the whole line in that "Target" field should be something like this: